dozyhermit/hugo-bearblog/README.md

 Changes include:

-- Blog is at the index, instead of the blog being at `/blog`
+- Blog sits on the index, instead of being at `/blog` (still technically is, but I'm cheating it a little)
-- Blog page pagination
+- Blog pagination
 - Optional archive page (just a list of all posts, no pagination)
 - Optional copyright on footer
+- Optional footnotes on a post
 - Prettier opinionated formatting

-Go give them some love.
+Go give bearblog some love!